nerds-odd-e/bbuddy-acceptance-test/README.md

 * [Homebrew](http://brew.sh/) is recommended for Mac tool and app installations
     * Tools and services can be installed via, for example, `brew install git`
     * Applications can be installed via, for example, `brew cask install genymotion`

+# Tips for Windows installation
+Here are some tips for Windows installations.
+* Please consider to install [Babun](http://babun.github.io/) and then install command line tools like git and rvm in it